BND Hamburger Icon

 graphic of a photographer taking a couple's picture

 If you’re skilled with a camera, consider becoming a travel photographer.
-While news organizations such as the Associated Press need staff photographers, you can also make a living by freelancing.
+While news organizations such as the Associated Press need staff photographers, you can also make a living as a freelancer.

 Travel photographers are needed at a variety of locations, including tourist attractions, local events and high-end resorts.